Bponthemove/my-new-portfolio/README.md

 It is work in progress.

-gifs not working in build
+gifs not working in build.
+They have not been copied to next/static for some reason.

 Code section needs finishing off.
 Theme toggle needs finsihing and theme colors need to done in _variables.